Sewanee's Rhodes Scholars

-The value of a Rhodes Scholarship averages about $50,000 per year (as of 2011), though the value varies depending on the academic field and the degree (B.A., master’s, doctoral) chosen.
+The value of a Rhodes Scholarship generally exceeds $50,000 per year, depending on the academic field and the degree (bachelor's, master’s, doctoral) chosen.

 Sewanee and the Rhodes Scholar Tradition

-Carrie Ryan, Sewanee’s newest Rhodes Scholar, is a cultural anthropology major.
+Carrie Ryan, Sewanee’s 26th Rhodes Scholar, majored in cultural anthropology.
 The president of the student body and a student trustee, she also co-founded the campus diversity coalition and won the 2011 Harold Love Outstanding Community Service Award for all public and private universities in Tennessee.
-Ryan also founded an organization fostering relationships between public school students and residents of retirement communities.
-Her interest in serving the elderly and extensive academic work in gerontology led her to two research opportunities—one at the Davis School of Gerontology at the University of Southern California and the other in Visakhapatnam, India.
-Ryan plans to pursue an M.Phil. in evidence-based social intervention at Oxford.
+Ryan founded an organization fostering relationships between public school students and residents of retirement communities.
+Her interest in serving the elderly and extensive academic work in gerontology led her to two research opportunities: one at the Davis School of Gerontology at the University of Southern California and the other in Visakhapatnam, India.

 Ryan is the third Rhodes Scholar from Sewanee since 2000.
 Katharine Wilkinson, a 2005 graduate, was named a 2006 Rhodes Scholar.
 Wilkinson, a religion major from Atlanta, graduated from Sewanee summa cum laude and was valedictorian of her class.
 Robin Rotman, C'04, of Chicago, who majored in geology with minors in environmental studies and mathematics, was also awarded the prestigious scholarship.

 "They say they're investing in people rather than a program," Wilkinson said.
-"They're looking for candidates who will have an impact throughout the world.
-It's so flattering."
+"They're looking for candidates who will have an impact throughout the world."

 At the time of her selection, Ryan was the third Sewanee Rhodes Scholar residing on campus, joining Professor of History emeritus Brown Patterson and Professor of English Jennifer Michael.
 Five of Sewanee’s 25 previous Rhodes Scholars returned to teach at the University.
 That presence has helped sustain the school’s Rhodes Scholar success.